Monday, 24 February 2025

 ★ Silver + Sulfur →Silver sulphide

-Silver article become black (silver sulphide)
+Silver article become black due to formation of silver sulphide.

 → Prevention of Corrosion